michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0068.md

 - v: compel or deter by or as if by threats
 - v: place limits on (extent or access)
 ### Family
-restrain: restrained, restrainer, restraining, restrains, restraint+;restrained: restrainedly, unrestrained;restrainer: restrainers;restraining: self-restraining;restraint: restraints, self-restraint, unrestraint;unrestrained: unrestrainedly
+- restrain: restrained, restrainer, restraining, restrains, restraint+
+- restrained: restrainedly, unrestrained
+- restrainer: restrainers
+- restraining: self-restraining
+- restraint: restraints, self-restraint, unrestraint
+- unrestrained: unrestrainedly
 ### Examples
 - Apart from signing Norman, McCloughan was restrained in free agency.
 - To restrain Burr, Hamilton wrote Morris, would be “to bind a Giant by a cobweb.”